hmc-cs111-spring2016/project-ideas/free-2.md

 user?
 What kinds of errors might occur, and how might they be communicated to the user?_

+When source code is run, the program picks a random seed and generates a number of frames, which it then renders into a short animation.
+The user could hopefully specify how many frames to render.
+It might also just show the frames as they render.
+Errors would be mostly syntactic or from bad recursive definitions if they're allowed.

+Additionally I could actually imagine implementing this as a layer on top of ContextFree (essentially making ContextFree into an internal DSL to what I'd be making) that just renders the frames directly within ContextFree.
+So this process could also involve that step.

 ### Expressiveness
 _What should be easy to do in this language?
 What should be possible, but difficult?
 What should be impossible or very difficult?_

+It should be easy to make these kinds of abstract animations described above.
+It should also be easy to make non-animated simple abstract art by simply not using the animation feature.
+It should be more difficult to make other kinds of art - for instance, if you wanted to render a scene of a person taking a walk, that would probably be possible but extremely difficult (in other words this should not be used for that).
+It would be impossible to do anything else, like add sound or mess with aspects of the image that there is no interface for.

 ### Related work
 _Are there any other DSLs in this domain?
 If not, describe how you know there